Course Catalog Information

 The Campus Writing Program conducts a two-day faculty workshop to assist with the design and implementation of your writing intensive course.
 Once your course proposal has been approved by the Campus Writing Program, you will receive information on time, date and location of the workshop.

 Indicate below if additional instructors are planned, but specific individuals have not yet been chosen.
 Check all that apply

 Briefly describe the qualifications of the known graduate instructors, or planned qualifications if graduate instructors are still to be selected, bearing in mind that graduate students teaching honors courses should be advanced students with a record of excellent teaching.

-As I mention below, we have one TA, who is working as the Writing Center Assistant for the full academic year.
-She is an MA in the English Department and a current Writing Center tutor.
-She will share in the grading and conferencing, but we have extensive grade-norming discussions throughout the semester.
+As I mention below, we will have one TA, who is working as the Writing Center Assistant for the full academic year.
+The GA will share in the grading and conferencing, but we have extensive grade-norming discussions throughout the semester.
 In-class lessons are often co-designed and co-taught.

 Honors Course Information

 Because this course is, essentially, a 15 week job interview, the material and writing assignments are challenging and pitched at the honors level.
 When, on occasion, we have allowed a non-honors student into the course, they have struggled.

 Answer the questions below as they would apply to one section.
 For all other sections, provide similar information in the Additional Sections Information box below.